Les Dobbin, Musical Director and Conductor

 Les Dobbin taught as an itinerant music teacher for the Toronto District School Board (TDSB) for 33 years.
 He recently retired as director of the orchestra and bands at John G. Althouse M.S., where the school annually excelled at the Kiwanis Music Festival, winning the Colonel Peacock Trophy in 2002, 2003 and 2006 and the Mary Francis Arrigo award as top jazz performers in 2006.
 Mr. Dobbin is active as a clinician for the TDSB and Ontario Music Educators Association and as an adjudicator for the Kiwanis Music Festival.
-He was the conductor of the Concert Band at Inter-Provincial Music Camp for 10 years and for the past 30 years has been the Camp Director of the TDSB’s Toronto Summer Music Camp.
+Mr. Dobbin has been appointed to the board of directors for the Toronto Kiwanis Music Festival.
+He was the conductor of the Concert Band at Inter-Provincial Music Camp for 10 years and for 30 years had been the Camp Director of the TDSB’s Toronto Summer Music Camp.

 In 2014, he formed the Toronto Concert Band (TCB) in collaboration with Ken Hazlett.
 This ensemble, 75 strong, made its debut at the Glenn Gould Studio to great acclaim.
 As a founding musical director of the TCB, he has broadened his reach to further inspire musicality in adult musicians.
-Recently he was appointed the director of a new initiative, the Band Enrichment Program at the Royal Conservatory of Toronto.
+He was also the director of the Band Enrichment Program at the Royal Conservatory of Toronto from 2016-2021.

 Mr. Dobbin is a member of Phi Beta Mu, International Bandmasters’ fraternity.
 He was nominated for the Award of Excellence as an employee of the Etobicoke Board of Education and as a community leader for the EYB in 1986 and 1997 and won the award in 2003 and 2015.
 In 2012, he was awarded the Queen’s Diamond Jubilee Medal for outstanding service to his community.

 Since 2001, Michael has taught as an Itinerant Music Instructor for the Toronto District School Board (TDSB).
 Within that time, he has worked in various schools across the TDSB in Etobicoke and in downtown Toronto.
-Currently, he is the Director of the Bands and Co-Director of the Orchestra at John G. Althouse Middle School.
-Over his multiple years of teaching, he has led many ensembles to great distinction and success at the Kiwanis Music Festival both locally and provincially, as well as numerous TDSB showcase concerts.
+Currently, he is the Director of the Bands and Co-Director of the Orchestra at John G. Althouse Middle School and at 5 other schools.
+Over his 20 years of teaching, he has led many ensembles to great distinction and success at the Kiwanis Music Festival both locally and provincially, as well as numerous TDSB showcase concerts.

 Michael has been associated with the Toronto Summer Music Camp since 1995.
-Michael was given the opportunity to work as a Counsellor, later leading to the position of Conductor; thus, leading to the transition of Assistant Camp Director in 2006.
-This is the role that he holds today.
+Michael was given the opportunity to work as a Counsellor, later leading to the position of Conductor; then transitioning to Assistant Camp Director in 2006 and Camp Director in 2018.
 He has also worked as a Faculty Assistant at the Inter-Provincial Music Camp from 1999 to 2004 and later from 2008 to 2010 where is held the role of Director of the Jazz Band.

 As a trumpet player, Michael has performed with many groups in the Greater Toronto Area (GTA), including the Mississauga Symphony Orchestra, Etobicoke Philharmonic, North York Symphony Orchestra, Northdale Concert Band, Royal Conservatory Wind Ensemble, and the Toronto Concert Band.
 Michael has also performed as a soloist at many local churches during events such as Easter, Christmas, and Remembrance Day ceremonies.